Need to talk? Call 1800 882 436.

 Your baby

-By the end of the fourth week, the egg implants itself into your uterus.
+By the end of the fourth week, the embryo implants itself into your uterus.
 It is now called a blastocyst.
-It is about 0.2mm wide and contains about 200 cells.
+It is about 0.2mm wide and contains about 200 cells that are continuing to multiply.

 Your body

-As soon as you conceive, the hormone levels in your body start to change.
-You produce more of the hormone progesterone, which prevents you from having a period, and there is an increase your levels of human chorionic gonadotropin (hCG).
+Although you may not have noticed any changes just yet, as soon as you conceive, the hormone levels in your body start to change.
+You produce more of the hormone progesterone, which prevents you from having a period, and there is an increase in the level of human chorionic gonadotropin (hCG).
 This is the pregnancy hormone that is detected when you do a pregnancy test.

 Things to remember

-Your baby will have the best possible start in life if you make sure you are healthy when you conceive.
+Your baby will have the best possible start in life if you are healthy when you conceive.

 If you are trying for a baby, it’s a good idea to take 400 micrograms of folate every day to prevent neural tube defects such as spina bifida.
 If the baby is planned, you might consider seeing your doctor to talk about genetic screening or to be tested for any sexually transmitted infections before you fall pregnant.

-You should try to eat a healthy diet and make sure you’re not overweight when you’re trying to fall pregnant.
-Not drinking alcohol and giving up smoking are best for your baby.
+You should try to eat a healthy diet and exercise regularly.
+Not drinking alcohol and giving up smoking are also best for a healthy pregnancy and baby.

 Speak to a maternal child health nurse